 Students study the current assessment and evaluation procedures used in music therapy and the application of observational recording techniques in educational, social, and therapeutic settings.
-MUSI 3117 must be taken concurrently.
 MUS 310X MUSI 3117 must be taken concurrently.
 Prerequisite: Admission to music therapy program.

 MUSI 3366.
-Mus Therapy Tchnq I. 3 Hours.
+Mus Therapy Tchng I. 3 Hours.

 Students examine music therapy techniques used in the special education setting and current legislation related to education of students with disabilities and music/music therapy to be provided.
 MUSI 3118 must be taken concurrently.
-MUSI 3118 must be taken concurrently.
+Prerequisite: MUSI 3365.